madetech/blog/posts/vim_considered_harmful.md

 I heard that only the best programmers could use Vim and that you could be so much faster in it, ultimately making you a better *programmer*.

+I decided to take the plunge and convert to it from GEdit.

 ## I was slow

 My obsession with a customised development environment grew to the point where I was typing in Colemak on Arch Linux at work with Xmonad and no real graphical interface.
 To interact with the database, I would do it through Vim, obviously.

 Half the applications on my computer didn't work correctly and I refused to use anything that wasn't on the command line.

 My obsession for tinkering had finally spun out of control.

 Not to say that this development environment was wrong, but I didn't put in enough work to be efficient in it.

 ## How many balls can you really juggle at once?